jerwest/AD320-GP1/README.md

 out of last field the values show on the right,  assisted on social media links, attended meetings and contributed to discussions and direction of site

-Jeremy Westfall - Edited CSS and HTML to unite pages of website, updated user stories and README file, when hover over nav bar, worked on nav bar links to other pages, it lights up, brainstormed rough draft of different tables and attributes, contributed to discussions and direction of site.
+Jeremy Westfall - Edited CSS and HTML files to unite pages of website, updated user stories and README file, when hover over nav bar, worked on nav bar links to other pages, it lights up, brainstormed rough draft of different tables and attributes, contributed to discussions and direction of site.